MADLABatUCI/target-intercept-collab-ai/README.md

 </h2>

 <h3>
-Overview:
+Overview: The following breaks down the long and complicated code for running the game as well as the AI planner/collaborator.
 </h3>
-The following breaks down the long and complicated code for running the game as well as the AI planner.